 Remove the seeds and save them!
 They can be cooked and eaten as well.
 Here is a super tasty jackfruit seeds recipe.
 Or you can try growing a jackfruit tree!

 The stringy kind of rubbery “rags” fibrous bits that surround the fruit pots can be cooked as well, it needs to be cooked awhile, this is often part of the “meatless” pulled pork recipes and other meat alternative dishes.

-It is commonly used in curries, custards, cakes, freeze-dried, or fried, etc. Boiled young jackfruit is often. used in salads or as vegetable.
+It is commonly used in curries, custards, cakes, freeze-dried, fried, etc. Boiled young jackfruit is often. used in salads or as a vegetable.

 There are several varieties but two main characteristics for the varieties.
 They are harder and crunchier and less sweet, even when ripe.
-Or they can be softer and much sweeter and a deeper orangish yellow color.
+Or they can be softer and much sweeter and have a deeper orangish-yellow color.

 What does it taste like?

 Taste is always subjective.
 What may taste like something to me may be a little different to you.
-To me jackfruit tastes like a combination of regular bubble gum, Juicy Fruit gum, pineapple, and Starbursts with a hint of tropical flavor.
+To me, jackfruit tastes like a combination of regular bubble gum, Juicy Fruit gum, pineapple, and Starbursts with a hint of tropical flavor.

-To other people I have heard it described as a subtle pineapple or banana-like flavor.
-Still others have called the taste between a mix of apples and banana, although I don’t get the apple flavor much.
+To other people, I have heard it described as a subtle pineapple or banana-like flavor.
+Still, others have called the taste between a mix of apples and bananas, although I don’t get the apple flavor much.

 And when cooked some say it tastes kind of like pulled pork.

-Well there you have it, I hoped you learned something knew about this incredible fruit, the jackfruit.
+Well there you have it, I hope you learned something new about this incredible fruit, the jackfruit.